Occupational Therapy FAQs

 I FAILED the exam and I am reapplying to NBCOT to sit for the exam again.
 Must I request and pay NBCOT to send my scores again to Florida?

-Yes.
-If you do not pay NBCOT to send your scores each time you apply, we will not receive them.
-If you pay NBCOT to send your scores we will receive them electronically, and complete licensure usually the day scores are released.
-Please note, you may wait until after you receive your successful exam results and send us your NBCOT Certification number.
-We will attempt to verify your certification online on NBCOT’s “Verify My credentials” site.
-If we are able to verify we can process your licensure.
-Note: Receipt of the scores electronically, is usually a faster process.
-It is your responsibility to make sure we receive your successful score or your NBCOT Certification number to verify and complete your licensure, prior to your file expiration date.
+If you have a current application on file for licensure with the DEPT/Board of Occupational Therapy, and it will not expire (being over 1 year old) before your scores are received, YES.
+If you do not pay NBCOT to send us your scores, we will not receive them.
+If you pay NBCOT to send your scores we will receive them electronically, and complete your licensure usually within 1 or 2 days when scores are released.
+NOTE: It is your responsibility to make sure we receive your successful score or your NBCOT Certification number to verify and complete your licensure, prior to your file expiration date.

 I FAILED the NBCOT exam, what happens to my Temporary Permit, May I apply for another or an extension?